Living in México

 • The original and a copy of the picture and personal data pages of your passport

-• 3 front and 2 right side infantile size color pictures with no jewelry
+• 2 front and 1 right side infantile size color pictures with no jewelry, white background. (infantile size = 2.5 x 3 cm)

 • A letter requesting the renewal (see samples below)

 They will tell you if anything more is required.
 They will give you a payment form to take to the bank to pay the fee.
-The renewal fees for 2012 are:
+Before you pay, be sure that your application is OK with the INM office because to is damn difficult to get a refund from the bank if your application is denied.
+The renewal fees for 2014 are:

-In most, but not all offices, you no longer need to take bank statements or proof of address.
+Probably, you will not need to take bank statements or proof of address.
 Instead you must write a letter in Spanish stating that nothing has changed in your income or residence.
-Here are two sample letters: The first one is for an FM3 renewal.
+Here is a sample letter for a Residente Temporal renewal.

 Instituto Nacional de Migración

-Yo bajo protesta de decir verdad declaro que mantengo las mismas condiciones y actividades realizadas bajo las cuales me fue concedida mi característica migratoria No Inmigrante
+Yo bajo protesta de decir verdad declaro que mantengo las mismas condiciones y actividades realizadas bajo las cuales me fue concedida mi característica migratoria Residente Temporal.

 __________________________